Residential Tenancies Act 1986

 1. before the expiry, the parties agree not to continue with the tenancy; or

-1. at least 28 days before the expiry, the tenant gives the landlord written notice of the tenant’s intention not to continue with the tenancy; or
+1. within the effective period, either party gives to the other party written notice of their intention not to continue with the tenancy; or

-1. before the expiry, a party gives notice as mentioned in any of section 50(1)(a) to (b) that terminates the tenancy on or before the expiry or that would do if the tenancy were already periodic.
+1. before the expiry, a party gives notice as specified in any of section 50(1)(a) to (ac) that terminates the tenancy on or before the expiry.

 2. Repealed